Incorporating a Limited Company in Bangladesh

 Registering with Bangladesh Investment Development Authorities:

 Bangladesh Investment Development Authority (BIDA) is responsible to facilitate foreign investments in Bangladesh.
-BIDA’s responsibilities include issuing work permits for foreign employees, visa for foreign investors, process loan from foreign sources, approval of remittance of royalties & technical fees, assisting in obtaining industrial plots, facilitating utility connections, approval of foreign loan, suppliers credit and assist and advices on many investment related issues.
-Foreign Investors are strongly advices to register with BIDA upon incorporation of their limited company.
-Typical timeframe for obtaining registration is about 7-10 working days.
+BIDA’s responsibilities include issuing work permits for foreign employees, visa for foreign investors, process loan from foreign sources, approval of remittance of royalties & technical fees, assisting in obtaining industrial plots, facilitating utility connections, approval of foreign loan, suppliers credit and assist and advice on many investment related issues.
+Foreign Investors with Industrial Projects are strongly advice to register with BIDA upon incorporation of their limited company.
+However for Commercial or trading Company, there is no requirement for registration with BIDA.
+Typical time frame for obtaining registration is about 7-10 working days

 Important Notes for Foreign Investors:

-- The Company Registration costs vary primarily dependent on the authroitsed capital of the Company.
-Typical cost is between USD 1200 to USD 1500 for a capital of USD 125,000
+- The Company Registration costs vary primarily dependent on the authorized capital of the Company.
+Typical cost is between USD 1800.

 - Company needs to have a place of business in Bangladesh and shelf companies are not permitted.